-Construction noise should only be a minor nuisance because the U.S. Pipe and adjacent railroad contribute significantly to the ambient noise level and there are no close-by sensitive receptors.
+Construction noise should only be a minor nuisance because the U.S. Pipe facility and adjacent railroad contribute significantly to the ambient noise level and there are no close-by sensitive receptors.
 The north side is quieter, but during construction recreational use at the dam site will be precluded.
-Therefore, noise effects would affect only those fishing from boats, and the intermittent noise generated from the one-year construction of the fishway and recreation facilities will be partially drowned out by the flow of water over the dam.
+Therefore, noise effects would impact only those fishing from boats and the intermittent noise generated from the one-year construction of the fishway and recreational facilities will be partially drowned out by the noise for water flowing over the dam."